jvd33/ClassicThreat/README.md

  - Literally any other valuable analysis because this is so much easier than using WarcraftLogs
  - Write Tests (lazy)
  - Refactor pretty much all the `core/tasks.py` logic
- - Make calls to WCL more performant, they seem to not be running concurrently

 License
 ----